1996–97 Toronto Raptors season: Regular season

-Second-year star Damon Stoudamire averaged 20.2 points, 8.8 assists and 1.5 steals per game, and led the Raptors with 176 three-point field goals, while Williams averaged 16.4 points and 5.0 rebounds per game, and contributed 175 three-point field goals, and Camby provided the team with 14.8 points, 6.3 rebounds and 2.1 blocks per game, and was named to the NBA All-Rookie First Team.
-In addition, Doug Christie contributed 14.5 points, 5.3 rebounds and 2.5 steals per game, along with 147 three-point field goals, while Carlos Rogers averaged 9.8 points and 5.4 rebounds per game off the bench, Jones provided with 7.8 points and 8.6 rebounds per game, and Sharone Wright contributed 6.5 points and 3.1 rebounds per game.
+Stoudamire averaged 20.2 points, 8.8 assists and 1.5 steals per game, and led the Raptors with 176 three-point field goals, while Williams averaged 16.4 points and 5.0 rebounds per game, and contributed 175 three-point field goals, and Camby provided the team with 14.8 points, 6.3 rebounds and 2.1 blocks per game, and was named to the NBA All-Rookie First Team.
+In addition, Christie contributed 14.5 points, 5.3 rebounds, 3.9 assists and 2.5 steals per game, along with 147 three-point field goals, while Carlos Rogers averaged 9.8 points and 5.4 rebounds per game, Jones provided with 7.8 points and 8.6 rebounds per game, and Slater contributed 7.8 points and 3.7 rebounds per game in 26 games.
+Meanwhile, Sharone Wright averaged 6.5 points and 3.1 rebounds per game, Miller provided with 6.0 points and 3.8 rebounds per game in 19 games, Respert contributed 5.6 points per game in 27 games after the trade, Davis contributed 5.0 points per game, but only played just 36 games due to injury, and Rozier provided with 4.6 points and 5.7 rebounds per game in 41 games.

-During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Williams participated in the NBA Three-Point Shootout, while Camby was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team; Camby scored 18 points along with 12 rebounds and 4 assists, as the Eastern Conference defeated the Western Conference, 96–91.
+During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Williams participated in the NBA Three-Point Shootout, while Camby was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team.
+Camby scored 18 points along with 12 rebounds and 4 assists, as the Eastern Conference defeated the Western Conference, 96–91.
 Christie finished in second place in Most Improved Player voting, behind Isaac Austin of the Miami Heat.

 The Raptors finished eighth in the NBA in home-game attendance, with an attendance of 744,550 at the SkyDome during the regular season.

+Aftermath

 Following the season, Davis signed as a free agent with the Dallas Mavericks, while Rozier signed with the Minnesota Timberwolves, and Long retired.